 One mammal and three bird species have been introduced in the NWT and are still present today.

 Horses have been introduced to the NWT, but they are not included in the list of introduced species as all six were geldings.
 They were surviving with bison north of Fort Providence in late 1980s and early 1990s.
 Only one was still alive in 2007.
 These animals apparently escaped from captivity3.
 In addition to horses, wild boar (Sus scrofa) was released as part of a sport hunting venture in 1996-2000.
 By 2000, these animals were captured and rapidly moved outside the NWT.
 In 2010, one animal was seen near Enterprise.
-It is unknown if this animal is a recent escape, and if it is part of a large group.
+It is unknown if this animal is a recent escape, or if it is part of a group.

 In 1935, after a five-year trek from Nome, Alaska, 2,370 reindeer arrived in the Mackenzie Delta4.
 Reindeer can still be found on the Tuktoyaktuk Peninsula today.
-Reindeer are the same species as caribou (Rangifer tanrandus), so they are not included in the list of introduced mammals, but these particular animals (i.e., subspecies) are not native to the NWT.
+Reindeer are the same species as caribou (Rangifer tanrandus), so they are not included in the list of introduced mammals, but these particular animals (i.e. subspecies) are not native to the NWT.

-All fish introductions were carried out as part of stocking initiatives Other than rainbow trout and introduced arctic char, attempts to stock other species of freshwater fish in lakes in the NWT have failed.
+All fish introductions were carried out as part of stocking initiatives.
+Other than rainbow trout and introduced arctic char, attempts to stock other species of freshwater fish in lakes in the NWT have failed.
 There were attempts to introduce brook trout (Salvelinus fontinalis) from Alberta into Seven Mile Lake (1949) and Little Buffalo River (1960-61)1.
 Cutthroat trout (Oncorhynchus clarki) and splake (Salvelinus namaycush x Salvelinus fontinalis), a hybrid between Lake trout and Brook trout, were introduced into Seven Mile Lake (1964), but were also unsuccessful1.
 Brook trout (or splake) was also introduced into Polar Lake (1971), but is not present there today1.
 These introductions are noted here for completeness, but are excluded from the indicator (see table below) as they did not result in viable populations.
 Fish stocking has not occurred in NWT since 1990.